 Individuals with paraplegia will have to alter their life dramatically.
 Due to the paralysis, these individuals will require a wheelchair and will be able to self propel.
 Certain modifications to the home may be required such as an entrance ramp or widening doorways within the house to accommodate the wheelchair.
 Driving is possible with the use of adapted hand controls.
 Activities like bathing, dressing, and transfers will be difficult but often the individual can perform them independently.

 Victims with paraplegia often develop complications from being wheelchair bound such as pressure sores, obesity, and osteoporosis however they can often return to some form of exercise such as wheelchair basketball or using adapted bicycles to mitigate these factors.
 Physical and occupational therapy will be essential following the injury to teach the patient how to perform activities of daily living and to improve strength and range of motion to muscles and joints affected by the injury.

 Ask Our Queens Car Accident Lawyers For Help With NYC Car Accident Injuries

 Life with paraplegia is very difficult.
 It is also unfair when it is caused by the negligence of another.
 However, these damages and extra costs can be compensated to help pay for what you will endure in the future.
 This includes vehicle or home modifications, physical therapy, mobility assistance devices (wheelchairs), and other devices.
-Our Queens car accident lawyers at Cohen & Cohen Law Group, P.C. work hard to ensure that the rights of victims are protected.
+Our Queens car accident lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. work hard to ensure that the rights of victims are protected.
 This means working with your treating physicians, liability experts, and other possible experts and witnesses to help build your damages claim and establish liability.
 Learn more today how we can help by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.